DivDash/DataGridViewAutoFilter/README.md

 On 02/07/2014,  [zqb] released the first Nuget Package of this library which was in Chinese language.

-After some code modifications, introducing DataGridViewAutoFilter with multi-language options along with some bug fixes.Download the nuget package from [here].
+After some code modifications, introducing an updated [Nuget version] of DataGridViewAutoFilter with multi-language options along with some bug fixes.

 ## Languages
 - Arabic